 These Easy Protein Pancakes are gluten-free, easy to make, and don’t require a blender!
 You’ll combine oats, egg whites, and whey protein (and a few other ingredients) to make light, fluffy pancakes that have 21 grams of protein per serving.

 Most of the time, my breakfast is simply a whole milk latte.
 But, I like the idea of eating a healthy breakfast in the morning, so I’ve been stepping it up with basic overnight oats and now, this easy protein pancake recipe!

 I admit, I was a little hesitant to make these because most protein pancakes are gummy or flat or grainy or just plain gross.
 Why bother having “healthy pancakes” if they’re going to be nasty?
 Just have egg whites instead.
 Tastier, better, and not a crime against breakfast.

 These healthy protein pancakes are good.
 Like really good.
 Like maybe I could swap these for my classic pancakes every so often good.
-(That said, I’ll pass up truly delicious ones, like these super fluffy pancakes by Grace and Good Eats.)
+(That said, I won’t pass up truly delicious ones, like these super fluffy pancakes by Grace and Good Eats or this pancake cereal.)

 How to Make Healthy Protein Pancakes

 For these easy protein pancakes, I used egg whites, Greek yogurt, oats, and whey protein powder.
 Here are some tips that will help: